devendrav87/MCP-Network-Engineer/README.md

 ## What's Next?

-This is just Day 1, and you've already learned to:
+This is just Part 1, and you've already learned to:
 - Create functions that replace hours of manual work
 - Build switches that configure themselves
 - Add intelligence to your network devices

-Tomorrow, we'll use these concepts to build our first MCP server.
+In Next upcoming Posts, we'll use these concepts to build our first MCP server.
 But today, celebrate - you've just learned to multiply your effectiveness as a network engineer by 100x.

 ## Remember